robmayzes/course-JS-and-the-DOM/README.md

-This is my own version, forked from the Udacity repo
+This is my own repo, forked from the Udacity repo.